-Born in Milan (Italy) in 1967, lives in London since 2001.
+Born in Milan (Italy), lives in London since 2001.

 He has been studying classical and jazz guitar for more than 10 years with Alberto Pizzigoni, main guitarist of the Italian TV orchestra in Milan.
 He also studied harmony, composition and counterpoint with Aldo Rossi at the Music Education Centre in Milan.

 Together with Ahmed Mukhtar, Francesco has launched Taqasim Music School in 2011, where he teaches individual and group classes of Oud and Middle-Eastern music theory.
-Francesco regularly performs Iraqi, Persian, Ottoman and general Arabic music as a Oud soloist or in duo with the double-bass player Lucile Belliveau.
+Francesco regularly performs as Oud soloist and in several London-based ensembles.

 He also owns a MSc in Electronic Engineering & Computer Science from the Politecnico of Milan, obtained with a research project in the simulation of music perception via neural networks.

-Member of the Musicians Union, BASCA, and NSPCC certified.
+Member of the Musicians Union.